-NCEA Level 1 music is designed to cater for musicians who aim to broaden their musical experience, develop a deeper understanding and appreciation of music and discover musical potential.
-It is an ideal course for students wishing to head for further study or employment in music.

-Students need to be involved in instrumental or voice lessons either privately or at school.

-Students need to participate in co-curricular music at school, as this can count towards their group performance credits.
+NCEA Level 1 Music is designed to cater for musicians who aim to develop a deeper understanding and appreciation of music and to discover musical potential.
+To further develop their performance skills, students need to be involved in instrumental or vocal lessons either privately or at school.
+Students need to participate in co-curricular music at school to broaden their musical experience and this may also count towards their performance credits.
 Level 1 Music offers a wide variety of practical music making experiences.

-Number Title Internal/ External Credits AS 91090 Perform two pieces of music as a featured soloist 1 6 AS 91091 Demonstrate ensemble skills through performing a piece of music as a member of I 4 a group AS 91092 Compose two original pieces of music 1 6 AS 91093 Demonstrate aural and theoretical skills through transcription Е 4 AS 91094 Demonstrate knowledge of conventions used in music scores Е 4 AS 91095 Demonstrate knowledge of two music works from contrasting contexts I 6
+Number Title Internal/ External Credits LXCCITIAI AS 91090 Perform two pieces of music as a featured soloist ļ 6 AS 91091 Demonstrate ensemble skills through performing a piece of music as a member of 1 4 a group AS 91092 Compose two original pieces of music 1 6 AS 91093 Demonstrate aural and theoretical skills through transcription Е 4 AS 91094 Demonstrate knowledge of conventions used in music scores Е 4 AS 91095 Demonstrate knowledge of two music works from contrasting contexts 1 6

-Entry requirements: Year 10 music or prior approval by HOD Music.
+Entry requirements: Year 10 Music or prior approval by HOD Music.